ETS-BodyModeling/ImplicitParametricAvatar/README.md

    python -m scripts.run_pipeline_simple_sub --run_animation
    ```
    The results will be saved in the `output_sub` directory with the following subfolders:
+   - `ours.csv`: Contains the entry "Ours subdiv " corresponding to Table 1 in our paper
    - `recons`: Contains reconstructed SMPL-X meshes and corresponding textures.
    - `output_render`: Stores rendered frontal images, normal maps, and silhouettes.
    - `stats`: Includes quantitative statistics evaluating the performance of the method.